 The new UK points system was introduced on 1 December 2020 and included a number of significant changes to the points based system.
-The Skilled Worker visa replaced the Tier 2 visa scheme and allows entry to the UK on a long term basis to fill a skilled job vacancy in a wide range of skilled occupations including in IT, accountancy, teaching, and healthcare.
-The occupation needs to be on the Skilled Worker eligible occupations list, which has been expanded to include more lower skilled occupations.
+The Skilled Worker visa replaced the Tier 2 visa scheme and allows entry to the UK on a long term basis to fill a skilled job vacancy in a wide range of skilled and medium-skilled occupations including in IT, accountancy, teaching, and healthcare.
+The occupation needs to be on the Skilled Worker eligible occupations list, which has been expanded to include more lower-skilled occupations such as butcher, baker, plasterer, etc.

 If the occupation is on the Skilled Worker Shortage Occupation List it is easier to gain enough points under the points system.
 Before they apply, Skilled Worker visa applicants must have a job offer and a Certificate of Sponsorship from a UK employer with a valid Skilled Worker sponsor licence.